WTBU (Boston University)

 WTBU is on the air 20 hours a day, any day that the BU dorms are open (at least eight months of the year).
-During the summers the studios may be used for special classroom exercises by the Boston University College of Communication, or "COM."
+During the summers the studios may be used for special classroom exercises by the Boston University College of Communication (COM).

 Taking advantage of the large number of broadcast journalism majors at COM, there are regular newscasts and sports updates.
 There is also extensive live coverage of BU sporting events, like hockey, basketball, soccer and more.

 WTBU is entirely student managed.
 There is a faculty advisor with some oversight duties.
 Virtually all positions are unpaid volunteers.
 There is an informal policy of only having current students to be on the air; community volunteers and alumni are not allowed.

-There is no formal class curriculum specifically for radio broadcasting at B.U., save for some broadcast journalism classes that include radio.
+There is no formal class curriculum specifically for radio broadcasting at BU, save for some broadcast journalism classes that include radio.

 History

 Much of this history is either directly from, or inferred from, early BU yearbooks and old editions of student newspapers like the Daily Free Press.
 There are no online versions available of these editions.